donwilson/random-imgur-images/README.md

 # Random Imgur Images
 Show random images from Imgur.
 Generates random 5-character strings until an image on imgur.com is found and repeats the process until it finds 120 images.
+You should expect some of the content it finds to be NSFW.

 [Demo here](https://donwilson.github.io/random-imgur-images/index.html)